yeutterg/yeutterg.github.io/projects.md

 ### <a name="nyc_display"></a> New York City Holiday Window Display

 During the holiday 2017 season, I provided the lighting design and implementation for a Twitter-controlled holiday window display made entirely of chocolate.
-The display was for a prominent retailer at Rockefeller Center.
+The experience was for a prominent retailer at Rockefeller Center.

 ![NYC Holiday Window Display](https://yeutter.files.wordpress.com/2018/01/img_20171201_130152.jpg "NYC Holiday Window Display")